step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

  * Copy or link each `icon` as `${FNRTMP}/icons/$(basename icon)`
- * Do not create new sub-folders - gtkdialog will not display icons from that sub-folder
+ * Do not create new sub-folders - gtkdialog will not display icons from those sub-folders
- * Do not delete files or existing sub-folders that you do not own - this is a shared location
+ * Do not delete existing files and sub-folders that you do not own - this is a shared location.
- * This is a temporary location - it exists only while findnrun is running.

-If a temporary location isn't suitable for your needs, copy (or link) your icons in `$XDG_DATA_DIRS` before findnrun starts.
+ * This is also a temporary location that exists only while findnrun is running.
+If a temporary directory isn't suitable for your needs, copy (or link) your icons in `$XDG_DATA_DIRS` before findnrun starts.

 **Paginating Search Results**